Saudi Arabia boosts security on heavily fortified Iraq frontier

 They are beefing up a frontier already protected by a series of earth berms and fences, forming an exclusion zone stretching 10 kilometres deep into Saudi territory.
 Its entire 850-km length is scanned by radar and infrared video cameras, monitored around the clock at a control room.

-Last month King Abdullah pledged to take "all measures" to protect Saudi Arabia, both from Sunni ISIL, which Saudi Arabia has labelled a terrorist organisation, and also from Shi'ite militia in Iraq who have mobilised to fight the insurgents.
+Last month King Abdullah pledged to take "all measures" to protect Saudi Arabia, both from Sunni ISIL, which Saudi Arabia has labeled a terrorist organization, and also from Shi'ite militia in Iraq who have mobilised to fight the insurgents.

 At least 1,000 army soldiers, 1,000 national guardsmen and three helicopter units have arrived to reinforce the border area near the town of Arar since ISIL's advance in June, General Faleh al-Subai'i, commander of Saudi border guards in the area, told visiting reporters this week.